ecamo19/my_notes/docs/stats_and_modeling/dimension_reduction.md

 ## PCR vrs PLS
-Since the directions in PLS are obtained by integrating the response variable, they explain more variation in Y than the principal components do.
+Since the directions in PLS are obtained by integrating the response variable, they explain more variation in Y than the principal components regression do.
 PLS also gives similar loadings to correlated variables, but variables that are correlated with the Y receive more weights compared with PCR.